 Depending on the site of formation, uterine fibroids are distinguished into different types.
 Intramural fibroids in the lining of the uterus and subserosal fibroids which develop outside the uterus are the most commonly observed fibroids.

 Although, the exact reason for the formation of fibroids are obscure, medical professionals have determined certain factors that may affect their formation.
 Some of them are:

 1) Hormones: Progesterone and estrogen, produced by the ovaries regenerate the uterine lining during each menstrual cycle and trigger the growth of fibroids.

-2) Family history: If you have had a family history of uterine fibroids, then you are likely to develop the condition yourself as well.
+2) Family history: If you have had a family history of uterine fibroids, then you're likely to develop the condition yourself as well.

 3) Pregnancy: The production of progesterone and estrogen increases during pregnancy which increases the likelihood of fibroids.

-What are the signs of this condition?
+What are the signs of the condition?

 Depending on the location and size of the tumors, symptoms of such fibroids include: